Fevol/obsidian-translate/README.md

 The plugin will only make requests to translation services on specific user inputs, such as translating text or downloading language models.
 The plugin will **not** send requests to any of the services on its own.

-While the plugin does not collect any data, be aware that when translating, the text you wish to translate will be sent to the your selected translation service.
+While the plugin does not collect any data, be aware that any text you translate will be sent to your selected translation service.
 Refer to each of the translation services' privacy policies provided below to see how they process this data:
 - [Google Translate](https://cloud.google.com/translate/data-usage)
 - [DeepL](https://www.deepl.com/en/privacy.html)
 - [Yandex Translate](https://yandex.com/legal/confidential/)